Last Updated on

 Even on days when I sleep in and I can do nothing else for myself in the mornings, I always brew myself a cup of coffee.
 It’s something very small, but it makes a huge impact on the way I look at the day.
 It’s like a signal to my mind that the day is starting – and I’m starting the day doing something for me even if I don’t have time to do anything else just for me that day.

 Especially during the school year, I like to get up and brew myself a cup of coffee and enjoy it before anyone else wakes up.
-I traditionally use organic unprocessed sugar and half and half in my coffee, but I try to be as quiet as I can in the mornings when I'm up first.
-That's why I love that there are simpler yummy creamers coming onto the market like International Delight Simply Pure Coffee Creamer.
-All I need to do is pour a little creamer into my coffee and I can be a lot quieter than opening multiple containers.
+I traditionally use organic unprocessed sugar and coconut milk in my coffee, but I try to be as quiet as I can in the mornings when I’m up first.
+I don’t want anyone joining me during my quiet time.

 Create Your Own Routine